 We are closely monitoring developments regarding the coronavirus and its impact on the community.
-At this time, all educational programs are suspended until April 20, 2020.
+At this time, all educational programs are suspended until further notice.
 Please continue to check the RIPA website for updates.

 Since 1992, the Randall’s Island Park Alliance (RIPA) has been working to ensure that local children go outside and play at Randall’s Island Park.
 Our Urban Farm Education Program and Waterfront Stewardship Education Program are two wonderful and free field trip options that Randall’s Island offers for hands on scientific learning.
 Both align with New York State Scope and Sequence and Common Core Standards and can be tailored to most age groups.